Performance Review: She Came from Xinjiang by Mikray Tursun

 Why look away from Mikray demonstrating Uyghur culture in front of our very eyes, to watch a video about it?

-The performance’s first showings were held at Etcetera Theatre, before a second series of performances at The Libra, an intimate new performance venue set up by two actresses that has a ground-floor bar and a lower floor converted for small performances.
+The performance first premiered at Etcetera Theatre before moving to The Libra, an intimate new venue with a ground-floor bar and a lower floor converted for small performances, established by two actresses.

-While nothing is confirmed yet, Mikray has plans to continue the show in the future.
+While nothing is confirmed yet, Mikray plans to continue the show in the future.

 Speaking after the performance on August 1st, Mikray shared her story with China Minutes.

-Originally from Urumqi, the capital of Xinjiang province, she studied Musical Theatre Performance at Shanghai Theatre Academy before building a career first in Shanghai and then home in Urumqi.
+Mikay is originally from Urumqi, the capital of Xinjiang province.
+She studied Musical Theatre Performance at Shanghai Theatre Academy before building a career first in Shanghai and then home in Urumqi.

 Not satisfied with this, Mikray looked for another challenge.
 “I realize I’m still young.
 I need more and more knowledge to improve myself and I want to introduce our [Uyghur] culture to the whole world.”